 There are several possibilities as to why trees and shrubs do not bloom.
-Factors include maturity, environmental stresses, excessive lush growth, improper pruning, lack of pollinators, winter-kill, and pesticides.
+Factors include maturity, environmental stresses, excessive lush growth, improper pruning, winter kill, and pesticides.

 Why trees and shrubs do not produce flowers